Free Boston Tours

 The Shops at Prudential Center & Skywalk Observatory

-A 15-20 minute walk from the hostel.
-Features over 75 shops and restaurants including Ann Taylor, The Cheesecake Factory, Lacoste, Legal Sea Foods, Lord & Taylor, Saks Fifth Avenue and Sephora.
+A 15-20 minute walk from 40 Berkeley, this popular shopping complex features over 75 shops and restaurants including Ann Taylor, The Cheesecake Factory, Lacoste, Legal Sea Foods, Lord & Taylor, Saks Fifth Avenue and Sephora.
 Famous Boston dining and entertainment including Top of the Hub Restaurant, Skywalk, Boston Duck Tours, trolley tours and more.
 Head down Appleton St., Take a right on Clarendon St., then a left on Boyleston St. for 3 blocks past Copley Square.
-Map it.

 The Esplanade’s winding pathways – dotted with docks, ballfields and playgrounds – stretch about 5 miles along the banks of the Charles River in Boston.
-A 30 minute walk from the hostel.
+A 30-minute walk from 40 Berkeley.
 Head north on Berkeley St, take a right on Colombus St., then a left on Arlington St. and up past the Public Gardens to the Esplanade.
-Map it.

 Boston Duck Tours

 From the golden-domed State House to Bunker Hill, Boston Common and Copley Square to the Big Dig, Government Center to fashionable Newbury Street, Quincy Market to the Prudential Tower, and more.
-The fun begins as soon as you board your “DUCK”, a W.W.II style amphibious landing vehicle.
+The fun begins as soon as you board your “DUCK”, a WWII-style amphibious landing vehicle.
 Tickets at the Prudential Center (above).
-Map it.

 Urban AdvenTours – Bicycle Tours & Rentals

 Environmentally-friendly and exciting bicycle tours of Boston – from historic landmarks to quaint neighborhood streets of Boston and Cambridge – for families, students and visitors.
-Ride with us and see Boston the way it was meant to be seen – on two wheels!
-Map it.
+Ride along and see Boston the way it was meant to be seen – on two wheels!

 Public Garden & Swan Boats

 America’s first public botanical garden features beautifully meandering paths, rich and unusual plants, a lagoon with swan boats, monuments and fountains.
-Head north on Berkeley St, take a right on Colombus St., then a left on Arlington St. Map it.
+Head north on Berkeley St, take a right on Columbus St., then a left on Arlington St.

 The North End

 Explore the winding streets of Downtown Boston’s Little Italy – The North End.
-See Old North Church, Paul Revere’s house, historic burial grounds, and more.
-Tons of fantastic restaurants.
-From the 40 Berkeley Hostel, take the MBTA Orange Line from Back Bay Station to Haymarket.
-Walk south on Fitzgerald, then left on Hanover St. Map it.
+See the Old North Church, Paul Revere’s house, historic burial grounds and fantastic restaurants.
+From the 40 Berkeley, take the MBTA Orange Line from Back Bay Station to Haymarket.
+Walk south on Fitzgerald, then left on Hanover St.

 This historic neighborhood is known for its narrow, gas-lit streets and brick sidewalks.
-Beacon Hill is regarded as one of the most desirable and expensive neighborhoods in Boston.
-Located just north of Boston Common and the Public Gardens.
+One of the most desirable and expensive neighborhoods in Boston, Beacon Hill is located just north of Boston Common and the Public Gardens.
 Hop on the 43 Bus at the corner of Tremont St., and ride to the Beacon St. stop (opposite Walnut St).
-Map it.

 Museum of Science

-A fantastic museum in Downtown Boston, boasting an IMAX theater, a planetarium, a 3-D Digital cinema, a full motion space travel simulator, and much more.
+A fantastic museum in Downtown Boston, boasting an IMAX theater, a planetarium, a 3-D Digital cinema, a full motion space travel simulator and much more.
 Fun for kids and adults.
-From 40 Berkeley Hostel, take the MBTA Green Line from Arlington Station six stops to Science Park.
-Map it.
+From 40 Berkeley, take the MBTA Green Line from Arlington Station six stops to Science Park.

 Chinatown – centered on Beach St. in Downtown Boston – is brimming with shops and restaurants.
-A 15 minute walk from the hostel, head east on Stuart Street for about 1 mile.
+A 15-minute walk from 40 Berkeley, head east on Stuart Street for about 1 mile.
 Take a left on Washington St., and you’re there!
-Map it.

 Museum of Fine Arts

-One of the most comprehensive art museums in the world, with nearly 450,000 works of art.
-From ancient Egyptian to contemporary.
-Moved from Copley Square to current location in 1909.
-From the hostel, take the MBTA Green Line from Arlington Station five stops to the Museum of Fine Arts.
-Map it.
+One of the most comprehensive art museums in the world, the Museum of Fine Arts features nearly 450,000 works of art ranging from ancient Egyptian to contemporary.
+From the hotel, take the MBTA Green Line from Arlington Station five stops to the Museum of Fine Arts.

 Isabella Stewart Gardner Museum

-Very close to the MFA.
-Listen to the music of Bach, Mozart, and Schumann, while exploring the three floors of galleries filled with paintings, sculpture, tapestries, furniture, and decorative arts from cultures spanning thirty centuries.
+Listen to the music of Bach, Mozart and Schumann, while exploring the three floors of galleries filled with paintings, sculpture, tapestries, furniture and decorative arts from cultures spanning thirty centuries.
 Beautiful courtyard garden.
-From the hostel, take the MBTA Green Line from Arlington Station five stops to the Museum of Fine Arts.
+From the hotel, take the MBTA Green Line from Arlington Station five stops to the Museum of Fine Arts.
 Head past the MFA onto Fenway.
-Map it.